Variable Tag Field LayerLayer

 Variable Tag Field Layer

-You can place the following tags into the Field list:
+You can, for example, place the following tags into the Field list:

 This means that Fields can also control all elements that use these tags:

-All of the aforementioned tags save a value for specific positions in space (object points or clone positions).
-This is referred to in the following as Weighting.
-In principle, this is similar, for example, to what the Spherical Field does, which also generates values/weighting for positions in space.
+Most of the aforementioned tags save a value for specific positions in space (object points or clone positions) for properties such as values, colors or vectors, which are referred to in the following as values.
+In principle, this is similar, for example, to what the Spherical Field does, which also generates values for positions in space.

 As soon as one of the above-mentioned tags is placed into the Field list, a Variable Tag Layer is generated, which is named after the tag.

-The Variable Tag Layer has several settings with which you can define how the tag weighting (that only exits at discreet positions, e.g., object points) should work.
+The Variable Tag Layer has several settings with which you can define how the tag values (that only exits at discreet positions, e.g., object points) should work.